katsiarynashved/katsiarynashved/README.md

 # Tester / QA engineer
 <p>👋 Hi!
 <br>My name is Kate and I'm here to provide the best quality of your software product.
-Here are some of my projects. </p>
+Here are some of my projects, my skills and certificates and much more. </p>

 ### My skills
 <p>📖 Testing fundamentals